doxxedd/dinari.ca/content/about/index.md

 # edit_post: false
 # weight: 1
 ---
-My name is Daniel Dinari (legally Danial) and I go by "doxxedd" in the CTF world.
+My name is Daniel Dinari and I go by "doxxedd" in the CTF world.

 I'm an incoming **3rd-year** undergraduate student at **Queen's University** studying **Computing** with a **Security focus**. *Bachelor of Computing (Honours)*